Tropical Storm Lupit (2021): Taiwan

-Four were reported dead and one were missing due to Lupit in Taiwan; two drowned in Ren'ai, Nantou when they were washed away by a stream on August 6, one when a teenager fell into the Zengwen Reservoir on August 11 while getting a phone that he dropped on the area; his body were recovered on the next day by the authorities.
+Four were reported dead and one were missing due to Lupit in Taiwan; two drowned in Ren'ai, Nantou, when they were washed away by a stream on August 6, one when a teenager fell into the Zengwen Reservoir on August 11 while getting a phone that he dropped on the area; his body were recovered on the next day by the authorities.
 A man whose jogging in Anping Harbor was killed as he was smashed by a large wave into a seawall in the said area on August 7, while his two friends were injured.
 Meanwhile, an indigenous female representative in Kaohsiung was reported to be swept away by a rising river; however, search operations were continuously halted by the poor conditions in the area.
 Agricultural damages from the storm totaled ¥420 million ($64.83 million).

 Japan

 125,904 households and 250,055 individuals were instructed to evacuate due to Lupit, particularly in the prefectures of Ehime, Fukuoka, Oita, Miyazaki and Kagoshima.
 Heavy rains and strong winds were also forecasted from the storm.
 125 domestic flights from Kyushu were cancelled.

-Katsuura, Chiba reported their highest rainfall amount for the month of August, standing at 255.5 mm on an eight-hour period on August 8.
+Katsuura, Chiba, reported its highest rainfall amount for the month of August, standing at 255.5 mm on an eight-hour period on August 8.
 61,000 individuals in Shimane Prefecture, including the Oki Islands lost power due to Lupit, while roads, trees, railways and approximately 80 houses in the area suffered damages.
 Heavy rains and strong winds impacted the Ishikawa Prefecture, with a rain accumulation of 219.5 mm recorded in Kaga Sugaya.
 Many transportation services were halted in the area, while roadways were closed.
 Four houses in the prefecture were damaged, according to the government there.
 Yayoi Kusama's "yellow pumpkin" was washed away and damaged by strong waves in the Seto Inland Sea on August 9.
-A power outage in Mima, Tokushima disrupted the storage life of coronavirus vaccines, also causing canceled vaccination schedules.
+A power outage in Mima, Tokushima, disrupted the storage life of coronavirus vaccines, also causing canceled vaccination schedules.
 Crops before harvest, including tomatoes were also soaked by heavy rains in Fukuoka and Saga prefectures, especially Munakata in the former.